||Fjallabak Region, South Iceland

 The landscapes between the southern flank of the Torfajökull caldera and the mighty dome of the Mýrdalsjökull icecap continue to provide unequaled opportunities for exploration.
 Beneath this huge sheet of ice lies Katla, one of Iceland’s angriest volcanoes.
 She last erupted in 1918 and is long overdue for another.
-As we travel south, closer to the coast and closer to the Ring Road, our guesthouse for the next two nights remains relatively isolated in the countryside near Kirkjubæjarklaustur.
+As we travel south, closer to the coast and closer to the Ring Road, our farm guesthouse for the next two nights is relatively isolated in the countryside near Kirkjubæjarklaustur.
 Driving: 52 km/32 miles on tracks, Hiking: 4-6 hours, 14 km/8 miles.
 Breakfast, lunch, and dinner included.

 Day 7: Explore the local area or drive north to the impressive lava field of Laki

-Depending on the weather and the recommendation of the guide, we will either explore the area close by, or drive up north to the impressive lava field of Laki.
+Depending on the weather and the recommendation of the guide, we will either explore the area close by or drive up north to the impressive lava field of Laki.

 Day 8: Eldhraun – Vík